I broke down when a customer asked me if he could switch his fries from a large to a medium.

 Milo kept telling her to shut up, and Pear lunged.
 It was the quietest scuffle I’d ever seen them get into.

-Edgar grabbed his brother by the nape of his neck and I grabbed my sister by hers.
+Elias grabbed his brother by the nape of his neck and I grabbed my sister by hers.

 We became an overlap of angry whispers and insults, until we noticed that Penelope had gone completely quiet.